/

 • No-code in-app messages creation function

-As you can see, Qonversion can help you improve your push notification strategy and facilitate the seamless creation of in-app messages for those who disabled notifications.
+As you can see, Qonversion can help you improve your push notification strategy and facilitate the seamless creation of in-app messages for those who turn off notifications.
 With us, you always have all your bases covered.

 Read this guide if you’d like to use notifications to handle errors.